yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/03-managing-viewport/README.md

 This step shows how to work with [the viewport of a GraphComponent](https://docs.yworks.com/yfileshtml/#/dguide/view_graphcontrol#view_graphcontrol_managing-the-view).

 The graph in this example consists of four nodes, only three of which are visible in the initial viewport.
-The fourth node is initially outside of the viewport.
-Calling [fitGraphBounds](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-method-fitGraphBounds) adjusts the viewport of the [GraphComponent](https://docs.yworks.com/yfileshtml/#/api/GraphComponent) to contain the complete graph.
+The fourth node is initially outside the viewport.
+Calling [fitGraphBounds](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#fitGraphBounds) adjusts the viewport of the [GraphComponent](https://docs.yworks.com/yfileshtml/#/api/GraphComponent) to contain the complete graph.

 ```
 void graphComponent.fitGraphBounds()